SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Results

 \subsection{Downstream Fine-tuning}

-We evaluate the performance of the pre-trained models on two key downstream fine-tuning tasks: \textbf{automatic speech recognition} (ASR) for speech capabilities and \textbf{audio tagging} (AT) for general audio understanding capabilities.
-The downstream fine-tuning results for the single-domain and dual-domain models are presented in Table~\ref{tab: ASR AT finetune} and configurations are shown in Appendix~\ref{app: finetune config}.
+We evaluate the performance of \ours{} on two key downstream fine-tuning tasks: \textbf{automatic speech recognition} (ASR) for speech capabilities and \textbf{audio tagging} (AT) for general audio understanding capabilities.
+The results are presented in Table~\ref{tab: ASR AT finetune} and detailed fine-tuning configurations are shown in Appendix~\ref{app: finetune config}.

-\paragraph{ASR} ASR performance is evaluated on LibriSpeech~\citep{librispeech}, where the model is fine-tuned on the train-clean-100 subset (LS-100) or the full 960 hours (LS-960) of LibriSpeech.
-A lightweight, stateless RNN-T decoder~\citep{gravesRNNT, StatelessRNNT} with fewer than 3M parameters using an output vocabulary of 500-class byte-pair-encoding~\citep{bpe} units is attached to the pre-trained models unless otherwise noted.
-During fine-tuning, the pre-trained SSL model is also updated.
-The projection heads for predicting MVQ tokens are discarded.
-Performance is measured by the Word Error Rate (WER) on the test-clean and test-other splits of LibriSpeech, using beam search decoding with no external language model.
-We mainly compare with the WavLM models pre-trained on similar corpora at similar model sizes.
-Additional results of ASR fine-tuning with a CTC~\citep{CTC} decoder can be found in Appendix~\ref{app: ctc asr}.
+\paragraph{ASR} The ASR performance is evaluated on LibriSpeech~\citep{librispeech}, where the model is fine-tuned on the train-clean-100 subset (LS-100) or the full 960 hours (LS-960).
+The ASR decoder is a stateless RNN-T decoder~\citep{StatelessRNNT} with 3M parameters and a 500-unit BPE vocabulary~\citep{bpe}.
+Performance is measured by the Word Error Rate (WER) on the test-clean and test-other sets of LibriSpeech, using beam search decoding with no external language model.
+Additional results of fine-tuning with a CTC~\citep{CTC} decoder are shown in Appendix~\ref{app: ctc asr}.

 \paragraph{Audio Tagging} To evaluate audio capabilities, our models are fine-tuned on AudioSet for AT following the procedure in~\citet{AST}.
-We perform fine-tuning on both the balanced subset (AS-20k) and the full dataset (AS-2M).
-A linear projection layer is added on top of the encoder to predict the class probability of 527 sound event classes.
-Binary cross-entropy is used as the training objective, and the mean average precision (mAP) is measured on the AudioSet evaluation set.
-We compare \ours{} models with existing state-of-the-art audio SSL models.
+We perform fine-tuning on the balanced subset (AS-20k) and the full dataset (AS-2M).
+A linear projection layer is added after the encoder to predict the probability of 527 sound event classes.
+Binary cross-entropy is used for optimisation, and the mean average precision (mAP) is measured on the AudioSet evaluation set.